A lump sum investment with the

 Saving for your future, be it a rainy day, a big anniversary celebration or your retirement, needn’t be complicated.
 Our Bond can be taken out in joint names, which is ideal for couples wishing to invest.
 And, with our expert fund managers looking after your investment and the ability to withdraw up to 5% each year tax-free, what is there not to like?

 There’s more good news.
-Invest a lump sum of £5,000+ in an investment Bond online and we’ll send you up to a £70 M&S Gift Card once your money has remained invested for 3 months.
+Invest a lump sum of at least £5,000+ in an Investment Bond online by 30 September 2020 and we’ll send you up to a £180 M&S Gift Card once your money has remained invested for 3 months.

 - £160 M&S Gift Card for a lump sum investment of £20,000+